 If you find a plan that is the right fit for your apartment but has a longer lease, go for it!

 Texas law protects you from any early termination fees when you move out before your electricity plan contract ends.

 A longer contract could save you hundreds of dollars a year, and you won’t have to worry about moving at the end of your lease.

 Compare Texas energy companies and plans 👇🏽

-There are over 60 energy providers in Texas that can supply you with electricity.
+Over 60 energy providers in Texas can supply you with electricity.

 The following are some of Texas’ top energy providers.
 Click on any of the brands to learn more.

 Texas electricity rates

 Compare the best Texas electricity rates and save money on your electricity bill.